 - Read it a third time, but miss of the last word in the first phrase, and pause letting them fill in the word.
 Then I continue and miss off another easy word for them to fill.

 - I repeat this, missing off an extra word in each phrase until they are pretty much saying the whole thing.

-- Bible jumping – write the words of the verse on the floor (usually outside!) and challenge everyone to jump from word to word in order saying the words as they do so.
+Write the words of the verse on the floor (usually outside!) and challenge everyone to jump from word to word in order saying the words as they do so.
 Again, this works best for readers, but you could draw pictures or symbols for each word.

-- For visual learners, challenge everyone to invent a symbol for one phrase of the verse.
+Challenge everyone to invent a symbol for one phrase of the verse.
 This works well for pictoral verses, but even for more abstract ones.
 You could draw these or create them with pipecleaners or lego or blocks.
 Put your symbols in order and use them to remember use phrase of the verse.

-- Display the verse – this sounds obvious, but having something displayed in your house with the verse on can really help visual learner to remember it.
+This sounds obvious, but having something displayed in your house with the verse on can really help visual learner to remember it.
 This could be collages you’ve made, a picture you’ve taken and put the words over the top, some bunting made of the papers or post-its you used to read and remember (see #2), or a colouring (see #8).